-An artwork raising money to pay writers to remove 30 words from three political/cultural texts for up to one year.
+An artwork paying writers to remove 30 words from three political/cultural texts for up to one year.

 In 1996, Newt Gingrich as part of GOPAC released a memo entitled, "Language: A Key Mechanism of Control."
 In it, he instructed Republicans how to 'speak like him' and incorporate terms such as "welfare," "criminal rights," "mandate," "liberal," "corruption" and "abuse of power" as objects of resentment and optical 'contrast' with Democrats.